Community and People Impact

 The DXC India Foundation aims to improve the social mobility of underrepresented/underprivileged groups by collaborating with nonprofit partners on fostering digital literacy and the learning of new skills, particularly in science, technology, engineering and mathematics (STEM).
 Our balanced, integrated approach enables the greatest impact in areas of major importance to DXC, including:

-At DXC, we care about the global environment.
-That’s why we join in celebrating global Earth Day every year.
+At DXC, we care about the global environment and take our global stewardship seriously.
+That’s why we celebrate global Earth Day every year.

 At DXC, we invest in the progress of our employees.
 These investments include:

 DXC volunteers in Iberia are making a difference in the lives of children by promoting digital literacy via a coding contest.
 This fun and collaborative initiative to awaken and foster children’s interest in and passion for technology helps them develop and hone their computational thinking skills using a STEM approach.
 Read more.

 DXC Vietnam’s commitment to corporate responsibility was very evident in 2020.
 The most recent of the many initiatives it undertook last year was to provide major relief to two rural districts in Thua Thien Hue central province after a series of devastating floods.
 Read more.

 Aware of the gravity of the situation and staying true to DXC’s spirit and strong social responsibility values, the employees in Bulgaria decided to take action to support the local community in the best way they can – by using the power of technology.
 They launched a campaign called “We Care”.
 More than 1,100 old corporate computers were collected, refurbished, and distributed to families who needed them.
 DXC was also providing internet service whenever needed.
 Read more.